orelz890/InstaFoodies/README.md

 - Component: `Scraping` 📚
 - Responsibilities: Bridges the culinary divide by ingeniously integrating external recipes, inspiring creativity without leaving the app.

+### Business account and payment

+- Component: `Business` 💸
+- Responsibilities: Empowers professional chefs and cooking enthusiasts to showcase their exclusive content.
+Users can access this premium content through a subscription-based payment model, offering a convenient and value-added experience.

   ---

 ## Human Interface Design